top of page

 Land

 Identical to Law No. 11/2020, one of the objectives of GRLL No. 2/2022 is the simplification of the business licensing process.
-To accomplish such aim, the location permit has been replaced with a document known as Kesesuaian Kegiatan Pemanfaatan Ruang (KKPR), which appears to be a document that verifies whether planned operations are compatible with Rencana Detail Tata Ruang (RDTR).
+To accomplish such an aim, the location permit has been replaced with a document known as Kesesuaian Kegiatan Pemanfaatan Ruang (KKPR), which appears to be a document that verifies whether planned operations are compatible with Rencana Detail Tata Ruang (RDTR).

 Simplification of Location Permit